saurbkumar/mongoCrud/Readme.md

 ## About The Project

 A full fledge rest app powered by express.
-The idea of this project is to bring up your microservices fast, with inbuilt request validations, connection to the database and fully working rest APIs
+The idea of this project is to bring up your microservices fast, with inbuilt request validations, connection to the database and fully working rest APIs.
+**Note** This project is generated through [generator-rest-swagger-express](https://www.npmjs.com/package/generator-rest-swagger-express)
 To see all the application features, see [feature](#service-features) section:
 <!-- GETTING STARTED -->